The answer, more often you will have two to three weeks notice for your FBI interview – sometimes more – sometimes less.

 My goal is to get you to pass the interview and I will do everything that I can to do just that.
 The rest will be up to you.
 Get more information about how I coach, the successes of my clients and what to expect at FBIInterviewCoach.com

 You helped me prepare for my 2016 panel interview for the Intelligence Analyst position with the FBI.
 I just wanted to let you know that I just graduated from Quantico, and am currently at my new field office.
 I just wanted to say THANK YOU so much again!!

 I truly don’t think I would have passed without you.

-FROM A CLIENT WHO JUST PASSED FBI PHASE II
+FROM A CLIENT WHO JUST PASSED PHASE II

 I really appreciate all the effort you put into helping me prepare.
 I would use your service again and recommend you to others without a second thought.